University of Nebraska names top teaching, research and engagement award winners

-The university-wide awards recognize faculty whose work has had a significant impact on students, the university and the state.
+The university-wide President’s Faculty Excellence Awards recognize faculty whose work has had a significant impact on students, the university and the state.

-Awards will be presented during a luncheon this spring.
-Winners – who are selected by a committee of faculty members and, in the case of the engagement award, community members – receive $10,000 each, a presidential medallion and an engraved plaque.
-The winners are:
+Winners – who are selected by a university-wide committee of faculty members and, in the case of the engagement award, community members – receive $10,000 each, a presidential medallion and an engraved plaque.
+Awards will be presented at a luncheon hosted by Bounds this spring.

 Outstanding Teaching and Instructional Creativity Award (OTICA): recognizes individual faculty members who have demonstrated meritorious and sustained records of excellence and creativity in teaching.